 As a long-term investor in companies, we strive to think and act like owners of the business.
-Accordingly, we pay particular attention to a company’s governance structure and sustainability practices.
+Accordingly, we pay particular attention to a company’s governance structure.
 Fundamentally, we believe properly governed companies are in the best position to adequately address the risks and opportunities related to environmental and social factors.

 While we strive to invest in companies that have already established proper governance and risk mitigating practices, as a value-oriented investor, it is not unusual to be attracted to opportunities where the market has harshly discounted a company’s valuation due to short-term issues, some of which may be ESG related.
 In such cases, we may still decide to invest in the company if we believe the risk factors are adequately accounted for in the share price, with further upside if we believe the company may take the proper steps to address the issues or, in some cases, if we can help spur positive changes through active ownership and constructive engagement.